 Digital works from the fields mentioned above must be printed in A3 format (or larger) and contain the date and your signature.

 Moreover, you may submit further works from related types of visual arts – such as cartoons, caricatures, illustrations, photographs, or collages.
-Installations or multimedia works should be photographed or filmed and submitted as digital files on a USB stick.
+Installations or multimedia works should be photographed or filmed and then submitted as an extra menu-item on the video DVD.

 3. Submit your application materials